benzhlq/benzhlq.github.io/README.md

 No advanced installation, a few easy buttons and its ready to go!

 > **Designed for Roleplay**
-From shift tracking to structured moderation, every feature is built around real ERLC needs.
+From shift tracking to structured in-game logging, every feature is built around real ERLC needs.

 > **Better Than Generic Bots**
 Unlike generic bots, Honeycomb is built with ERLC in mind.
 Meaning commands and permissions actually fit your server's workflow.